Shopify pre-orders vs Kickstarter

 How long should a pre-order period be?

-According to our data analyzing over one million pre-orders, 121-150 days represents the most common fulfillment window (28.1%), while 20.6% ship within 30 days.
+Most pre-order campaigns have fulfillment windows between 30-150 days, with longer windows (90-150 days) being common for manufactured products.
 Your timeline should match production realities plus buffer for delays.
 Shorter is generally better for maintaining customer excitement and reducing cancellations.

 Can I mix pre-order and regular products in the same cart?

-Yes, although only 37.9% of stores in our dataset permit mixed carts.
-Many merchants prefer isolated pre-order workflows to avoid complications with their fulfillment processes.
-However, mixed carts can increase average order value.
-If you allow mixed carts, place some test pre-orders first to verify your 3PL and ERP handle fulfillment holds correctly.
+Yes, though many merchants prefer isolated pre-order workflows to avoid complications with their fulfillment processes.
+Mixed carts can increase average order value, but if you allow them, place some test pre-orders first to verify your 3PL and ERP handle fulfillment holds correctly.

 How do pre-orders affect my Shopify inventory management?